• Edinburgh • Highlands • Loch Ness •

 Dinner and overnight House of the Northern Gate

-House of the Northern Gate
+overnight at House of the Northern Gate

 Day 8 - Tuesday